-A/Ibom Lawmakers Extend Tenure Of LG Transition Committee - Nigeria Today
+A/Ibom Lawmakers Extend Tenure of LG Transition Committee - Nigeria Today

-Lawmakers in Akwa Ibom State have approved the extension by six months of the tenure of Transition Committee for Local Government areas in the state.
+Lawmakers in Akwa Ibom State has approves the extension by six months of the tenure of Transition Committee for Local Government.

-This was sequel to a letter sent to the House by the governor, seeking the resolution of the House.
+This was sequel to a letter send to the House by Governor Udom Emmanuel seeking the resolution of the House.

 The tenure of the current transition committees is due to elapse on Monday, July 3, 2017.